Why Do We Plot Functions in Data Science?

 B. Plotting a Quadratic Function

 A quadratic function is represented by y=ax2+bx+c and forms a parabolic curve.
-These functions are useful for modeling relationships where the rate of change increases or decreases.
+These functions are useful for modelling relationships where the rate of change increases or decreases.

 Example: Quadratic Function